 Table 3 demonstrates the queue waiting time according to the size and wall-time limit of the job.
-Regarding the influence of job sizes on waiting time, jobs with larger processor counts have typically lower wait times, with the exception at 128 cores which is presumably affected by the backfilling capability.
-Waiting time with 1000+ cores shows the stiff decrease particularly because it is granted with the higher priority in this queueing policy.
-The same applies to the increase of waiting time with the wall-time limit of 48, which is administrated by the different queue.
-The effect of wall-time limit on waiting time is not clear in our experiment, in case they are on the same queue (6- and 24-hour jobs).
-Collectively, submitting a BigJob for the coupled simulation instead of individually submitting multiple smaller tasks at least provides the comparable waiting time on the queue even when small jobs are "ideally" allocated (i.e., all jobs are allocated at the same time).
+Regarding the influence of job sizes on waiting time, jobs with larger processor counts have typically lower wait times, with the exception at 128 cores, which is presumably affected by the backfilling capability.
+Waiting time with 1000+ cores shows a stiff decrease, particularly because it is granted higher priority in this queuing policy.
+The same applies to the increase in waiting time to the wall-time limit of 48, which is administrated by a different queue.
+The effect of the wall-time limit on waiting time is not clear in our experiment, in the case where they are in the same queue (6- and 24-hour jobs).
+Collectively, submitting a BigJob for the coupled simulation instead of individually submitting multiple smaller tasks at least provides comparable waiting times in the queue even when small jobs are “ideally” allocated (i.e., all jobs are allocated at the same time).

 5.2.
 Waiting Time for a Coupled Simulation

-Looking back on the scenario maps in Fig. 5, the result at Sec.
+Regarding the scenario maps in Fig. 5, the result in Sec.
 5.1 provides the waiting time between a BigJob and a first-allocated conventional task.
-We expect more performance gain by eliminating the inactive idling time (i.e., the difference between the waiting times of the two jobs) through the use of a BigJob.
+We expect more performance gain by eliminating the inactive idling time (i.e., the difference between the waiting times of the two jobs) with the BigJob application.

-Table 4 presents the waiting time of a BigJob with size 2X and two conventional job submissions with size X each.
-We experimented on two different wall-time limits (6 and 24 hours) and two different processor requests (256 and 512 cores in total).
-A BigJob submission shows faster allocation except the small number of processors are requested for a long time, although the waiting time for the first-to-start job was smaller in the conventional job submission mode (S0) than the BigJob (S1).
-Interestingly, the inactive mode in conventional job submissions observed to become quite larger as the wall-time limit increases: users get to waste more allocation time as they increase wall-time limit.
-From the result, bigger and longer jobs tend to start faster (comparing individual experiment), but it is hard to affirm this tendency as the general phenomenon because individual experiment has been performed at different time.
+Table 4 presents the waiting time of a BigJob sized 2X and two conventional job submissions sized X each.
+We experimented with two different wall-time limits (6 and 24 hours) and two different processor requests (256 and 512 cores in total).
+A BigJob submission shows faster allocation, except a small number of processors are requested for a long time, although the waiting time for the first-to-start job was smaller in the conventional job submission mode (S0) than in the BigJob (S1) application.
+Interestingly, the inactive mode in conventional job submissions was observed to increase substantially as the wall-time limit increased: users get to waste more allocation time as they increase the wall-time limit.
+From the result, bigger and longer jobs tend to start faster (comparing individual experiments), but it is difficult to affirm this tendency as a general phenomenon because individual experiments were performed at different times.